 So you rely on the camera operator to let you know if you can come down with the mic or if the mic is in the frame.
-Keeping a direct line of sight with the camera op will allow for this critical non-verbal communication to happen easily.
+Keeping a direct line of sight with the camera op will allow this critical non-verbal communication to happen easily.

 For more information on boom microphones, check out my article How To Properly Hold A Boom Pole And Microphone.

 Where should I position my headset microphone?
-Though there’s no single greatest position for a headset microphone, it’s best practice to position the headset mic a 1-3 inches from the face and slightly below or to the side of your mouth.
+Though there’s no single greatest position for a headset microphone, it’s best practice to position the headset mic 1-3 inches from the face and slightly below or to the side of your mouth.
 This position will effectively capture your voice without excessive breath noise or plosive pops.